SYYDSN/advice-uniswap-layer2/README.md

 ### By Social media

-Benefits of supporting layer 2 and L2 transactions at the top of relevant social media (including horseshoe)
+Benefits of supporting layer 2 and L2 transactions at the top of relevant social media

 ## 2. Add Real user evaluation

-​	guides real user evaluation, after the transaction is completed, the pop-up window lets users evaluate this trading experience,
+​	guides real user evaluation, after the transaction is completed, the pop-up window lets users evaluate this trading experience.

-​	and this evaluation is placed on the website after a period of time using UNISWAP, attracting more people L2
+​	and this evaluation is placed on the website after a period of time using UNISWAP, attracting more people use L2 on uniswap.

-## 3. Hold a reward activity
+## 3. Organize a reward activity

-Run a similar trading mining event,

- in which L2 trading pairs are rewarded for a certain period of time
+ organize an activity such as   trading mining event  which L2 trading pairs are rewarded for a certain period of time